dan55/tcparser/Readme.txt

-Most major problem:

-Does not handle multiple entities on a card (person and company etc.)
+Major TODO:

+    There is occasionally a card with multiple entities (not just the company), and the parser chooses the

+wrong entity.